 I ended the call and sighed.
 What’s happened to my life?

-Pulling myself together, I called Information and asked to be connected to Mark Holburn of Trenton.
-There was a pause, a click and then the phone rang.
+Pulling myself together, I called Information and asked to be connected to Mark Holburn of

 “Hello?” a man’s voice answered.